 He compares the COVID-19 pandemic with global warming and warns the latter may kill even more people than the former.
 He also reminds us that many doubted a global pandemic could ever emerge and did not take the proper measures to avoid that.
 You already know what happened, unfortunately.

 We are now surrounded by people who think not wearing a mask is a political statement.
 Who do not believe COVID-19 is killing people or prefer to rely on medicines that do not have evidence-based effects – which is equivalent to saying soft drinks cure whatever.
 There are even people that think the world is flat...

 Gates also warns that there is no point in taking measures to prevent carbon emissions if people can not pay for them everywhere.
 Using electric cars as an example, it is nice that there are $100,000 EVs for sale, but buying them and expecting this will reduce global warming is like washing your plate and leaving greasy pans and cutlery all over the table.

 Electric cars have to be affordable for everyone.
 When they are, they have to be produced in a way that does not damage the environment.
 With technology that makes them sensible machines.
 That’s how Bill Gates’ message applies to mobility.

-The answer to that question is that some companies avoid investing in places that do not offer stability.
+The answer to that question is that some companies avoid investing in countries that do not offer stability.
 Some others prefer to keep strategic knowledge within the borders of their homelands.
-Instead of tackling these issues, the governments in these places act like kids lying on the couch, waiting for their parents to clean everything.
+Instead of tackling these issues, the governments of these developing countries act like kids lying on the couch, waiting for their parents to clean everything.